JoelBosch90/product-in-perspective/README.md

 ### Development environment
-To run the environment:

-`docker-compose up -f docker-compose.dev.yml`

 To rebuild all images and run the environment:

-`docker-compose up -f docker-compose.dev.yml --build`

-To rebuild a container for a specific service (example: client):

-`docker-compose -f docker-compose.dev.yml up client`
+`docker-compose -f docker-compose.dev.yml up --build`

 This is best to run undetached so that you have access to debug information.
 You